Skills and Knowledge Organisers

 Please take the opportunity to ask your child what these mean and when they have demonstrated them.
 But please remember that the children in Year F are in the early stages of this process so are just starting out on the journey.

-Wild Tribe outdoor learning sessions take place soon.
-Can you please ensure your child has old clothes and wellington boots in school for these sessions.
-We will inform you in more detail closer to the time.
+Wild Tribe outdoor learning sessions take place on Thursday afternoons for Year F. Can you please ensure your child has old clothes and wellington boots in school for these sessions.
+Please see the attached leaflet for information about Wild Tribe.